Monk parakeets, also known as Quaker parrots, are known for their intelligence, comical and charming personalities.

 Exercise

-Monk parakeets are very active birds, and an adequate amount of space should be provided to allow them to explore and play.
+Monk parakeets are very active birds, and adequate space should allow them to explore and play.

 A minimum of 18 inches square cage should be provided for them, but the bigger the cage, the better.
-Make sure the cage is tough enough, so they open and escape from it when they chew on it.
+Ensure the cage is tough enough so they open and escape from it when they chew on it.

 Plenty of chew toys should be provided, as well.
 This helps them exercise their beak instead of chewing on their cage.

-It’s also an excellent way to have them entertained for when you aren’t keeping them company.
+It’s also an excellent way to entertain them when you aren’t keeping them company.
 Another thing that’s necessary for their cage is a bath.

 This is also a way for them to entertain and exercise themselves.